m1ffy-dev/case_closed/Characters.md

 Age: 27

 Description:
-A local police officer engaged to Honey Halloway.
+A local police officer engaged to Honey Carter.
 He's a "returnee", was the towns prodigal football player and left for the city to join the police, and became a SWAT officer, however after an injury he returned for a quieter, safer life. friendly rivalry with the player/bambi